fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 }
 {% endhighlight %}

-`shutdown` is an atomic boolean used to get all threads to re-join when we are trying to shutdown/stop our system - otherwise we might potentially have threads in a detached state just running away into nowhere.
-Here, we are now using a `std::unique_lock` instead of a `std::lock_guard` - a `std::unique_lock` also will release the mutex once it exits scope, but unlike a guard we can explicitly unlock the attached mutex once we are done with it.
-Additionally, `std::condition_variable` just takes it as an argument for `wait()`.
+They should be spending most of their time sleeping on `cVar.wait()`: waiting for their call to wake up and process data, at which point they check against `shutdown` and to see if the queue isn't empty.
+Here, we are now using a `std::unique_lock` instead of a `std::lock_guard` - a `std::unique_lock` will also release the mutex once it exits scope, but unlike a guard we can explicitly `lock`, `try_lock`, and `unlock` the attached mutex.
+Lastly, `std::condition_variable` just takes it as an argument for `wait()`.

-To summarize what's going on here: we release the lock once we call `cVar.wait()` - but the current thread is blocked (so, our worker thread) and adds itself to a list of threads waiting on `cVar`.
-The thread is unblocked, as mentioned, when we call one of the condition variables notify functions - in this case, we use the supplied lambda function to check some conditions and make sure we _actually_ should have awoken.
+To summarize what's going on here: we release the lock once we call `cVar.wait()` (we had implicitly locked it upon construction of the `unique_lock`) - but the current thread is blocked (so, our worker thread) and adds itself to a list of threads waiting on `cVar`.
+The thread is woken, as mentioned, when we call one of the condition variables notify functions - in this case, we use the supplied lambda function to check some conditions and make sure we _actually_ should have awoken.

 If the condition returns true, the thread unblocks and continues execution.
-Here, we unblock if we're shutting down - so we can exit execution fully - or because there are requests for us to process.
+Here, we unblock if we're shutting down - so we can exit execution fully and halt this thread for good - or because there are requests for us to process.
 If there are requests to process we pop a request from the queue and grab a factory function pointer.
-Once we've done that, we unlock the lock so that other threads can potentially acquire it.
+Once we've done that, we unlock the lock so that other threads can potentially acquire it (as we're no longer mutating potentially shared data).
 From there, it's just a matter of executing the two function pointers we have.

 ##### Potential Issues and Fixes When Using Multiple Threads

 I quickly noted during my tests (running `ResourceContextSceneTest` in VulpesSceneKit) that attempting to join my two worker threads (when stopping the system) was failing on a deadlock.
 And behavior here became weird - calling `notify_all()` would cause a crash, as the notified thread would check requests and get an invalid value for `empty()` - as it's size had gone to the max for a `size_t`, and retrieving the first element caused a segfault.
 Which felt a little odd.

 I believe the issue related to not using a `std::recursive_mutex`: this object is able to propagate state across multiple threads competing for it, so switching to that plus adding another check for the `shutdown` flag (if true, we return immediately before executing further) seemed to fix the problem for now.

+Lastly, what if a user calls `Load()` on something that is _already_ being loaded?
+The answer is fairly simple: we keep a list of assets that are currently in the process of loading, and make sure to not add them to our final container (`resources`, here) until they're truly complete.
+Otherwise, we would check
+`resources` and find a suitable `ResourceData` structure, with potentially a `Data` member filled out - however, the reality is that it's not quite loaded yet and isn't actually useable.
+For the sake of brevity, I won't show this code here - but it is available in `Caelestis`.

 ### Call a User-Supplied "Signal" Function

-Once out loading is complete, we're going to call the user supplied signal function - this lets the user process the data further in ways they see fit.
-In the case of loading (for example) a compressed texture from disk, this will be taking it from RAM and getting it into VRAM - along with performing the same for things like loaded `.obj` model data and the like.
-But there's a slight problem in our signal function signature that will quickly become apparent in-use:
+Once our loading is complete, we're going to call the user supplied signal function - this lets the user process the data as they see fit.
+There's a slight problem in our signal function signature that will quickly become apparent in-use, however:

 {% highlight cpp %}
 using SignalFunctor = void(*)(void* loaded_data);
 {% endhighlight %}

 The function signature assumes that we are either working with a static function, or a member function of the appropriate signature.
-The latter will probably be
-common: I myself had some `ObjModel` class with a `FinalizeCreation(void* data)` function that I wanted to call - and quickly realized that wait a sec this won't work.
+The latter will probably be common: I myself had some `ObjModel` class with a `FinalizeCreation(void* data)` function that I wanted to call - and quickly realized that this won't work.
 We can't use member functions with our C-style interface, and the other option would be some less-than-ideal thing like:

 {% highlight cpp %}
 static ObjModel* currModelPtr = nullptr;